ethereum/go-ethereum/docs/interacting-with-geth/rpc/pubsub.md

 Returns logs that are included in new imported blocks and match the given filter criteria.

-In case of a chain reorganization previous sent logs that are on the old chain will be resend with the `removed` property set to true.
+In case of a chain reorganization previous sent logs that are on the old chain will be resent with the `removed` property set to true.
 Logs from transactions that ended up in the new chain are emitted.
 Therefore a subscription can emit logs for the same transaction multiple times.

 #### Parameters